tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ## Conclusion

-Code reviews are an important, and difficult part of the software development lifecycle.
+Code reviews are an important and difficult part of the software development lifecycle.
 Working to separate yourself from the code you write can help to reduce some of the emotional aspects of this process and make it easier on you as the receiver as well as though providing you with the code review.
 While we want everyone to treat each other with respect, when you assume best intent and have some level of emotional detachment it can be easier for reviewers to focus more on giving feedback that results in the best final product and less on how they are delivering the feedback.

 * Time allowing, can help reset mindset of wanting to get a quick approval
 * why you do it